Coach/Corner Duties: Day of the Fight

 • Sweatpants

-• Socks• Slides *avoid walking barefoot after your warm-up
+• Slides *so that the fighter avoid swalking barefoot after their warm-up

-• MTO medicals (paper) and 2025 Membership registration (screenshot)
+• MTO medicals (must be paper) and 2025 Membership registration (digital or printed)

-• Valid ID (with your name and age)
+• Valid ID (with their name and age)

 • Mouthguard with case

-• Muay Thai shorts with compression shorts/leggings underneath• Groin protector
+• Muay Thai shorts with compression shorts/leggings underneath

 • Handwraps